Lien-Chu/IncubatorBlog/content/about_blog.md

 **6. Join the .NET community:**

 Join the .NET community to connect with other developers, learn from their experiences, and stay up-to-date with the latest trends and developments in the .NET world.
 You can join online forums, attend local meetups, or participate in online communities like Stack Overflow.

+---
+# ABOUT ME
+{{< figure src="/IncubatorBlog.io/images/avatar.jpg" height="400">}}

+I'm a friendly person who loves checking out cool stuff, making new buddies, and hanging out with people.
+I'm always eager to learn new things and share my knowledge with others.
+I'm also a big fan of the outdoors and love to go hiking, and exploring new places.

+I pick up new things quickly and have a knack for logical thinking.
+I'm super curious and love to dive deep into things.
+When faced with tough challenges, I'm not afraid to roll up my sleeves and get to work with a practical approach.

+Despite the setbacks in life, I hope everyone to live life to the fullest and be happy every single day.